-For many, the Wallace and Gromit film series shows not only British animation but also northern comedy at its best, and that’s mainly due to its talented creator, Preston born and bred animator, director, writer and multiple Oscar winner Nick Park.
+For many, the Wallace and Gromit film series shows not only British animation but also Northern comedy at its best.
+This is mainly due to its talented creator, Preston born and bred animator, director, writer and multiple Oscar winner, Nick Park.

 Born on Brookfield Park in 1958, Nick grew up on Greenlands Estate, and later moved to Walmer Bridge.
 A student at Preston’s College, in recognition of his achievements, the library for the art and design department has been named the Nick Park Library Learning Centre.